 If Ice Age art is something that does intrigue you, I would encourage you to visit these sites – particularly the caves – sooner rather than later.
 If at any time damage to these delicate micro-environments is detected, government officials will choose preservation over public interest, and access to these caves could end up being even more restricted, if not being closed entirely.

 And, while it is not likely that the door will shut completely on all cave art sites in the near future, the way we access sites and interact with these fascinating images is already starting to change.
-Wonderfully accurate, large replicas such as Lascaux (see photo caption, right) and Chauvet in France, along with Altamira in Spain, are opening up this experience and making the art more accessible for all.
+Wonderfully accurate, large replicas such as Lascaux (see photo caption, below) and Chauvet in France, along with Altamira in Spain, are opening up this experience and making the art more accessible for all.

 I highly recommend such replicas since you can spend more time studying the art in less cramped conditions, while still getting a sense of what the caves were like.
 However, if you like the idea of following in the literal footsteps of these ancient artists, then now would be the time to make your journey before more green doors are locked on the original cave sites.

 Dating to 18,000 years ago, the original world famous Lascaux Cave closed to the public in 1963, and a partial replica site opened to visitors in 1983.
 In late 2016, a brand new comprehensive replica site, Lascaux IV, opened in the Dordogne. jj Brochard/CRTA